 Have you ever been told that you need to undergo oral surgery?
 The thought of getting oral surgery can feel daunting.
 However, despite the feelings of unease that surround the subject, oral surgery is often necessary to ensure your overall health.
 In this article, our team at Garden Oak Dental Centre has created a guide to the most common types of oral surgery so that you can feel more relaxed and comfortable going forward with oral surgery, knowing what to expect.

-Your health and comfort are of the utmost priority for our dentist in Winnipeg.
+Your health and comfort are of the utmost priority to our dentist in Winnipeg.
 For this reason, we offer sedation dentistry for our more nervous patients.
 Oral sedation is one of the simplest and most effective forms of sedation.
 Our dentist will prescribe you a medication to take before your dental procedure so that you feel relaxed during the procedure.

 Wisdom Teeth Removal